alxmrs/pandoc-website-template/README.md

 | `FOOTER`  | path/to/footer.html (`--include-after-body`).       | `$SRC/footer.html` |
 | `CSS`     | path/to/style.css embedded in header of a web page. | `/main.css`        |
 | `PANOPTS` | Arguments to pass to Pandoc for each input file.    | `--css $CSS --metadata-file=$ROOT/defaults.yml -B $HEADER -A $FOOTER` |

+To make it easier to edit metadata for every page, consider making changes to the `defaults.yml` at the project root.

+> Note: Configuring RSS still needs to happen in the `bin/build` file today.

 The defaults of this script are oriented for creating static websites.
 However, the configuration is general enough to support a wide variety of tasks; for instance, generating a CV or a slide deck.
 See [these examples](https://pandoc.org/demos.html)